preciofishbone/OmniaDocsG2/blocks/analytics-widget/index.rst

 + **Height (in px)**: You can either set a height for the block in pixels, or choose to automatically adjust the height.
 If you choose the latter, this option is not available.
 + **Show scrollbars**: Select this option if you want that.
 + **Automatically adjust height**: Select this option if the height of the block should be adjusted automatically.
-+ **Include footer in widget**: For a fotter in the widget block, select this option.
++ **Include footer in widget**: For a footer in the widget block, select this option.
 + **Disable links in widget**: Per default, widget objects can be clicked for more detailed information.
 If you don't want that, select this option.

 Filter